-Since 6th grade I wanted to be a sports broadcast journalist – prior to that, I would have to ask my parents.
+Since 6th grade I wanted to be a sports broadcast journalist.

 -- What got you interested in (news, sports)?

-I was privileged enough to spend my free time going to LA sporting events with my Dad growing up.
+I was privileged enough to spend my free time going to sporting events with my Dad in Los Angeles, California, growing up.
 We had season tickets to all kinds of sports, from the Los Angeles Kings to USC football and volleyball.
 Through those experiences, I developed a deep passion for sports and their culture.
 Now getting to convey that to an audience with a similar passion to mine is all the more rewarding.